Stephanie Held, P.A.-C.

-- Intermittent pap smears (age 21+) to screen for cervical cancer
+- Intermittent pap smears (21 and over) to screen for cervical cancer

-Preventive testing screens for chronic medical conditions, and in some cases, can help providers to diagnose conditions in the early stages before you even begin having symptoms.
+Preventive testing screens for chronic medical conditions can help providers to diagnose conditions in the early stages before you even begin having symptoms.

 - Receive results from your visit and can continue help coordinate your care

 - Ensure all of your providers are on the same page